TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 13/Luke 13.18.md

 ---

-He said therefore, Unto what is the kingdom of God like? and whereunto shall I liken it?
+He said, "What is the Kingdom of God like?
+To what shall I compare it?